Santosh-Gupta/SpeedTorch/README.md

 ## What is it?

-This library revovles around Cupy memmaps pinned to CPU, which can achieve **4x** faster CPU -> GPU transfer than regular Pytorch Pinned CPU tensors can, and **110x** faster GPU -> CPU transfer.
+This library revovles around Cupy tensors pinned to CPU, which can achieve **4x** faster CPU -> GPU transfer than regular Pytorch Pinned CPU tensors can, and **110x** faster GPU -> CPU transfer.

 ## Inspiration